 As Congress works to develop consensus policy to address issues arising from out of network care, which can lead to surprise bills, the Alliance of Specialty Medicine urges Congress to avoid unintended and harmful consequences for patients, providers, and the overall health care system.
 The American Medical Association has outlined the following principles to be considered when developing legislation that seeks to protect patients from out-of-network costs not covered by their health plan: insurer accountability, limit patient responsibility, keep patients out of the middle, transparency, set benchmark payments, alternative dispute resolution, and universality.

 Physicians are on the front lines of the current affordability crisis.
 Patients are asked to shoulder ever-increasing out-of-pocket obligations, putting critically needed medicines out of reach for many.
 This directly affects the practice of medicine and physicians’ ability to care for our patients.
-The Alliance believes in increasing transparency across the drug supply chain.
-We have testified before Congress and provided input to the Administration about various policies related to drug pricing, which can be found here:
+The Alliance believes in increasing transparency across the drug supply chain, reducing out-of-pocket costs for patients, and holding all players in the supply chain accountable for their effect on access and cost.
+We do not believe that denying patients access to help with their out-of-pocket costs or cutting reimbursement for physicians will result in any changes to drug prices.
+We have testified before Congress and provided input to the Administration about various policies related to drug pricing, some of which can be found here:

 The following documents represent the Alliance’s position on issues related to accountability and transparency: